 About me

-Are you considering starting therapy?
 Navigating life's challenges can be difficult on your own.
-Perhaps you are going through a life change, struggling with relationships, or questioning your identity, or direction?
-I can offer a supportive safe space, free of judgement, to explore your experiences and next steps.
+Perhaps you are going through a life change, struggling with relationships, or questioning your identity?
+I offer a supportive safe space, free of judgement, to explore your experiences and consider next steps.

-My name is Ruth (she/her).
-I am a qualified Psychotherapeutic Counsellor, based right in the centre of Newcastle Upon Tyne.
-I can also work online, or via telephone if preferred.
+My name is Ruth (she/her/they).
+I am a qualified Psychotherapeutic Counsellor, based from a private, spacious studio right in the centre of Newcastle upon Tyne, or online.

-I take an integrative approach to therapy work, which means I use a range of models and methods, tailored to your individual circumstances, whether for short-term work (6-8 sessions) or long term counselling.
+I take an integrative approach to therapy work, which means I use a range of models and methods, tailored to your individual circumstances, whether for short-term work (8 sessions) or longer term counselling.

 I don’t believe in a “one size fits all” therapy model.
 Your therapy journey is unique.
 Whether you prefer to sit and talk through “here and now” worries, or to explore deeper what lies beneath them, we can work together to find the approach best for you.
-This could mean person centred work, where you decide where your therapy goes, or relational therapy or transactional analysis where we explore your relationships and behaviours.
+This could mean person centred work, where you decide where your therapy goes, or exploring your relationships and behaviours.
 If you prefer to "think" through your experiences, we can use psycho-education to help understand them, or we can take a more creative route using meditation techniques, imagery or art.

 Beginning counselling can feel daunting, and I am happy to answer any questions you have before beginning working together.
-I aim to create a safe, inclusive and empathetic space where you are able to feel heard and valued as your whole self.
+I aim to create an inclusive and empathetic space where you are able to feel heard and valued as your whole self.

-I have experience working with neurodivergence, and I am open to adapting sessions as appropriate to make therapy more accessible.
-I have a particular interest in working with clients considering, or awaiting diagnosis for neurodiverse conditions, such as ADHD.
-I acknowledge that this process can be complex and emotional and talking it through can be beneficial.
+I have experience working with neurodivergence, and I adapt sessions as appropriate to make therapy more accessible.
+I have a particular interest in working with clients considering, or awaiting diagnosis for neurodiverse conditions, such as ADHD and Autism.
+I acknowledge this process can be complex and emotional, and talking it through can be beneficial.

 Training, qualifications & experience